soundpress/RulesOfNYC/docs/c44/index.rst

 (a) Upon expiration of any permit, such permit will terminate and be of no further effect, except if the permit is renewed or reinstated pursuant to 63 RCNY § 7-03 or otherwise complies with the provisions of 63 RCNY § 7-02(a)(3).
 Work done after an approval has expired, except for reasonable and necessary work undertaken to stabilize and secure the site pending application for and issuance of a renewed or reinstated approval subject to 63 RCNY § 7-03, or a new approval, will constitute a violation of the Landmarks Law and may be subject to enforcement proceedings.
 A renewed or reinstated permit will not be a defense against any enforcement proceedings related to work occurring after the expiration and before such renewal or reinstatement.

 (b) An applicant may apply for a new permit for work which is the subject of an expired permit.
-The Commission will treat such application as a new application in all respects and it will be subject to all applicable procedures, rules and guidelines in effect at the time of such application .
+The Commission will treat such application as a new application in all respects and it will be subject to all applicable procedures, rules and guidelines in effect at the time of such application.